 We’ll get back to Sal Leto later…

-On February 18, 2020 Eaconomy collapsed, apparently there was serious disagreements and infighting among the scammers running the business.
+On February 18, 2020, Eaconomy collapsed, apparently, there were serious disagreements and infighting among the top players running the business.

 On February 18, 2020, VPO Sal Leto and CTO Bill Wynne, submitted their resignation to Eaconomy.

-They accused the Mahmoud’s with a hearty list of grievances among which they claimed that the Mahmoud’s violated their fiduciary duties to Eaconomy.
+They accused the Mahmouds with a hearty list of grievances among which they claimed that the Mahmouds violated their fiduciary duties to

 “Cry ‘Havoc!,’ and Let Slip The Dogs of War.”

 A short time after Eaconomy’s collapse, Auvoria Prime surfaced.

 The individual chosen to head up Auvoria Prime was Sal Leto, who was appointed Chief Network Officer.